JeeWeetje/iot-workshop/Commands.md

     ```

 9. We only have to push the button once.
 After that, when a command is received.
 We 'start' the machine again
-10. The changes in the code are done. `recompile` to check the code will build succesfully
+10. The changes in the code are done. `recompile` to check the code will build successfully
 11. Restart the UWP app, press `Send cycle updates` a couple of times

     ![alt tag](img/commands/UWP-app-sending-duty-cycles.png)

 12. The cycles are normal behavior.
 And these will not be picked up by the Stream Analytics job (which is listening for the error status)
 13. To receive commands, we have to wait for them to be received from the IoT Hub.
 Press `Wait for commands` *note: the communication with the IoT Hub is based on a communication protocol named AMQP by default.
-This makes communcation very efficient, we are not polling every few seconds and thus saving band width*
+This makes communication very efficient, we are not polling every few seconds and thus saving bandwidth*

     ![alt tag](img/commands/UWP-app-command-waiting.png)